ibm-cloud-docs/vmware-service/common/ha.md

 For more information about responsibility ownership for using {{site.data.keyword.cloud}} products between {{site.data.keyword.IBM}} and the customer, see [Shared responsibilities for using {{site.data.keyword.cloud_notm}} products](/docs/overview?topic=overview-shared-responsibilities).

-For more information about your responsibilities when using {{site.data.keyword.vcf-aas-full}}, see [Understanding your responsibilities when using {{site.data.keyword.vcf-aas}}](/docs/vmware-service?topic=vmware-service-vmaas-understand-responsib).
+For more information about your responsibilities, see [Understanding your responsibilities when using {{site.data.keyword.vcf-aas}}](/docs/vmware-service?topic=vmware-service-vmaas-understand-responsib).

 ## What level of availability do I need?
 {: #ha-level}